MEXICAN SPORTFISHING REGULATIONS

-- A fishing license allows to capture only fin fish.
-It does not allow to capture any other mollusks or crustaceans, and their capture by anyone is strictly prohibited.
-Totuava, turtles and marine mammals are under protection of the Ministry and may not be captured at any time.
+- A fishing license allows to capture fin fish only.
+It does not allow to capture any crustaceans or mollusks, with the exception of squid, and their capture by anyone is strictly prohibited.
+Totuaba, turtles and marine mammals are under protection of the Ministry and may not be captured at any time.

 - To capture bottom fish, up to four hooks on a vertical line may be used.

 - The use of electric reels is restricted to disabled fishermen only, after written authorization for the Ministry before use.

 In ocean waters and estuaries the limit is a total of ten fish per person per day, with no more than 5 catches of a single specie, except of the species of the “Billfishes”, Shark and Giant Seabass (Stereolepis gigas), of which only one specimen from this group is allowed per day, and which counts a five toward the overall 10 fish limit, or Dorado, Roosterfish, Shad or Tarpon, and Gulf Grouper (Mycyteroperca jordani), of which only two samples from this group are allowed, and which count as five toward the overall 10 fish limit.

 Limit on inland bodies of water (rivers, lakes, dams, etc.) is five fish per day, whether of a single specie or in combination.